AlephAlpha/Nekomata/doc/Builtins.md

 ### `uncons` (`C`, `1 -> 2`)

-Get the first element and the rest of a list or a string.
+Get the first element and the rest of a list.

 ### `last` (`l`, `1 -> 1`)

-Get the last element of a list or a string.
+Get the last element of a list.

 ### `init` (`i`, `1 -> 1`)

-Remove the last element of a list or a string.
+Remove the last element of a list.

 ### `snoc` (`ɔ`, `2 -> 1`)